 Commissioner of Insurance and Securities

-Morrison proposed, designed and implemented Insure Montana, a small business health care program that uses tax credits and pooling to cover more than 10,000 workers and their family members.
+Morrison proposed, designed and implemented Insure Montana, a small business health care program that used tax credits and pooling to cover more than 10,000 workers and their family members.
 (Great Falls Tribune 3/11/05, article on business page and editorial); (Missoulian 12/21/05.
 His proposal-passed in 2005 and funded by a special tobacco tax- also included funding for the Children’s Health Insurance Program and a prescription drug program.
-(Missoulian 1/6/03; Great Falls Tribune 1/28/03) He also created a premium assistance program for Montana’s high risk health insurance plan that covers the chronically ill, and successfully rehabiltated a Montana Health Insurer.
+(Missoulian 1/6/03; Great Falls Tribune 1/28/03) He also created a premium assistance program for Montana’s high risk health insurance plan that covered the chronically ill, and successfully rehabiltated a Montana Health Insurer.
 (Interlake 9/8/02).

 Morrison wrote and secured passage of sweeping new privacy laws restricting unauthorized use of personal medical and financial information and credit scores.
 (Billings Gazette 5/8/01 (privacy)); (Great Falls Tribune.
 1/29/05 (credit scoring)).

 Morrison introduced and led passage of the Montana Captive Insurance Act and helped launch the niche industry that has brought Montana some 200 new domestic insurers and over $1.7 million in annual tax revenue.
 (Billings Gazette 3/2/02.)
 Hundreds of U.S. business leaders now visit Montana each year to hold captive insurance meetings.